10% OFF WITH CODE:

-Boat Distress Flares: Types and FAQ
+Boat Distress Flares: Types of Signals and FAQ

-Flares, also known as pyrotechnic distress signals, are devices boaters can use to call for help in emergency situations.
+Updated June 2025 Flares, also known as pyrotechnic distress signals, are devices boaters can use to call for help in emergency situations.
 Boats must have a certain number of valid distress flares on board at all times when over 1 nautical mile from shore.
 Flares must be approved by Transport Canada and must not be expired.

 Read on for more information about boat flares!